Assembler Hints & Tips

 BCT R0,LOOP_it Loop until done

-This piece of code is pretty useful for making the hexadecimal value in R3 printable, however it does require that registers 0-2 get 'destroyed', therefore we urge you to save the contents of those registers before using this code if the contents of them are important to you.
+This piece of code is pretty useful for making the hexadecimal value in R3 printable, however it does require that contents of registers 0-2 get 'destroyed', therefore we urge you to save the contents of those registers before using this code if the contents of them are important to you.

 We have included a link to our PRINTHEX macro that will perform a hex print.
 It will save all registers and restore them on exit.